Academic Counseling Center

 Housing and Residence Life

-The Department of Housing and Residence Life provides students with a variety of housing services, such as scholarships, searches, laws, disputes, housing booklet and housing fair.
-Information concerning local housing options, availability and pricing is available on our website at uvu.edu/housing, in the Housing Office, or through email.
+The Department of Housing and Residence Life provides students with a variety of housing services: housing scholarships, searches, laws, dispute resolution, housing booklet and housing fair.
+Information concerning local housing options, availability and pricing is available on our website, in the Housing Office, or through email.

-Utah Valley University does not own or manage any student housing on or off campus.
-The University works closely with student housing to provide accurate and up-to-date information on all housing options listed within the local area, so that students can choose the most suitable housing while attending UVU.
+Utah Valley University does not own, manage, or approve any student housing on or off campus.
+The University works closely with local student housing to provide accurate and up-to-date information on all housing options listed within the local area, so that students can choose the most suitable housing while attending UVU.

-Should disputes between a Landlord and a UVU Student Tenant arise, a free mediation service is available through the Office Student Conduct and Conflict Resolution located in SL 201.
+Should disputes between a Landlord and a UVU Student Tenant arise, a free mediation service is available through the Office Student Conduct and Conflict Resolution located in SL 212b.
 To schedule an appointment for mediation services, please call 801-863-7237.
+The Office of Housing and Residence Life does not provide legal counsel regarding housing.

 Instant Info/One Stop Call Center